 Whether the company chooses to distribute a written resolution or call a general meeting for the purpose of changing the articles of association, the amended articles will take effect as soon as the special resolution has been passed.

 It should be noted that, in some limited circumstances, a company may have parts of its articles that are ‘entrenched’.
-These entrenched sections can only be amended through a percentage higher than the standard 75% – often this will be set at 100%, i.e. by unanimous agreement of the company’s shareholders.
+These entrenched sections can only be amended through a percentage higher than the standard 75% – often this will be set at 100%, i.e., by unanimous agreement of the company’s members.
 If any sections of the company’s articles are entrenched, they will need to attain this higher percentage to be able to modify them.

 Why would I need to amend a company’s articles of association?

 There are many reasons why you may want or need to amend a company’s articles of association, ranging from internal management requirements to changes in legislation.
 Most UK companies adopt the default Model articles when they are incorporated at Companies House.
 This standardised set of articles provides a suitable foundation for many companies when they are starting out.
 Over time, however, it may be beneficial or necessary to alter certain provisions or create bespoke articles to suit the particular needs of your company as it grows.

 1. To replace Table A articles

 Table A is the earlier default form of articles used by limited companies incorporated before 1 October 2009 under the Companies Act 1985.
 These articles contain a lot of legalese and are quite restrictive and complex.
 Therefore, many older companies chose to replace Table A articles with the newer Model articles.